Department of Rural and Community Development

 The following conditions apply to all projects.
 Depending on the nature of your project (and the group applying), there may be further requirements that must be met.
 The LCDC/LA will discuss this with you, if your application is successful.

-Statutory Consents - Applicants must ensure that all necessary statutory permissions or consents are in place before any works commence.
-This includes, but is not confined to, planning permission.
+Statutory Consents - Applicants must ensure that all necessary statutory permissions or consents have been obtained before any works commence.
+This includes but is not confined to planning permission.

 Insurance - Written evidence of a valid insurance policy may be requested by the LCDC, where relevant, during the applications review process.

-Acknowledgment of funding - Due to the value of some of these grants, it would not be cost-effective to require signage acknowledging the Department, Local Authority or LCDC funding contribution.
+Acknowledgment of funding - Due to the value of some of these grants, it would not be cost-effective to require signage acknowledging the Department, Local Authority or LCDC.
 Other suitable acknowledgements will suffice e.g. on a group/organisation’s website or social media platforms.
 Where signage is developed it should acknowledge the contribution of the Department.

 Match-funding - this is not a requirement under this programme.